openshift-kni/cnf-features-deploy/ztp/gitops-subscriptions/argocd/README.md

 - Push your changes to the git repository.
 The SiteConfig and PolicyGenTemplate CRs may be pushed simultaneously.

 ### Monitoring progress
 The ArgoCD pipeline uses the SiteConfig and PolicyGenTemplate CRs in GIT to generate the cluster configuration CRs & ACM policies then sync them to the hub.

-The progress of this synchronization can be monitored in the ArogCD dashboard.
+The progress of this synchronization can be monitored in the ArgoCD dashboard.

+Once the synchonization is complete, the installation generally proceeds in two phases:

+1. The Assisted Service Operator installs OpenShift on the cluster

-The progress of cluster installation can be monitored from the command line:
+The progress of cluster installation can be monitored from the ACM dash board, or the command line:
 ```
      $ export CLUSTER=<clusterName>
      $ oc get agentclusterinstall -n $CLUSTER $CLUSTER -o jsonpath='{.status.conditions[?(@.type=="Completed")]}' | jq
      $ curl -sk $(oc get agentclusterinstall -n $CLUSTER $CLUSTER -o jsonpath='{.status.debugInfo.eventsURL}')  | jq '.[-2,-1]'
 ```

+2. The Topology Aware Lifecycle Operator then applies the configuration policies which are bound to the cluster

+Each cluster's policies will be applied in the order defined by the ran.openshift.io/ztp-deploy-wave annotations.

 The progress of configuration policy reconciliation can be monitored in the ACM dash board.

+The final policy that will become compliant is the one defined in the `du-validator-policy-*` policies.
+This policy, when compliant on a cluster, corresponds to the ZTP process completing, ensuring that all cluster configuration, operator installation, and operator configuration has completed.

 ### Site Cleanup
 To remove a site and the associated installation and configuration policy CRs by removing the SiteConfig & PolicyGenTemplate file name from the kustomization.yaml file.
 The generated CRs will be removed as well.